AndreRudolph/impulsephp-doc/docs/views.md

   </pre>
 </div>

 Custom attributes of a component are only accessible on server side.
-You may access the attributes by directly using the methods **_getCustomAttribute_**, **_getCustomAttributes_** of the component instance within the controller.
+You may access the attributes by directly using the methods **_getCustomAttribute(attributeName)_** or **_getCustomAttributes_** of the component instance within the controller.

 <h5><a id="load-views">Load views</a></h5>